-- Dense, mature vegetation in the foreground.

-- The hills and sky in the distance.

-- Minimum bitumen and large grass verges.
+- Dense, mature vegetation in the foreground. - The hills and sky in the distance. - Minimal use of bitumen on the carriageway and large grassed verges.

 - i.
 Buildings are not to be visible within the view corridor. - ii.
-Retain views of the hills and the sky - iii.
+Retain views of the hills and the sky. - iii.
 Retain the green visual qualities of the street.